 Novelty gift business owner Courtney Wood reached the final and came runner up to what was an exciting end to The Apprentice 2016.
 He was the cheeky chappy of the programme who seemed to bring a bit of fun to the tasks on which he won 8 out of 10.
 However, I am with Claude in saying that he did lack personality on many occasions, he did need ‘slapping round the face’ to wake him up a little bit.
 Throughout the programme we saw how toe curling it was to watch Courtney pitch.
 But in the final, with help from a speaking coach, he surprised us all with an incredibly eloquent presentation on his business plan - ‘Purple Whale’… still don't understand that name...

 Courtney really did develop throughout the process, he shows that you can start off shy and develop over time to become somebody completely different to who you were before.
 He missed out to Alana’s Ridiculously Rich cakes, but Lord Sugar did not rule out that Courtney could do very well in the future.

-You don’t have to be a winner, Frances certainly wasn’t!
+You don’t have to be a winner to be successful, Frances certainly wasn’t!
 She lost 8/10 tasks, but that didn’t dishearten her - she only faltered at the last hurdle!
-She only learnt from her mistakes.
+She learnt from her mistakes.
 To put it bluntly, Frances is disorganised, and while I’m not saying that’s OK, it goes to show that you don’t have to be perfect to go far.
 Frances excelled in selling and her fiery personality shone through in that.
 From task to task, she would not be overlooked, and when it came to her being Project Manager - everyone knew about it!